hashibhere/CopyChromeTabs/README.md

 # Copy Chrome Tabs Easily
-CopyChromeTabs - Copy your open chrome tabs easily at one
+CopyChromeTabs - Copy your open chrome tabs easily at once

 How to use after downloading!